Medical Billing Glossary

 Coinsurance

-The percentage of costs a patient pays for covered services after meeting their deductible.
-For example, 20% coinsurance means the patient pays 20% and insurance pays 80%.
+The percentage of allowed costs a patient pays for covered services after meeting their deductible.
+For example, with 80/20 coinsurance, the insurance plan pays 80% and the patient pays 20% of the allowed amount until they reach their out-of-pocket maximum.
+Coinsurance applies after the deductible is met and differs from copayment.

 Copayment (Copay)